feelixs/cli/README.md

 ## Installation

+You can install the SSoTme CLI by downloading the appropriate installer from the [release page](https://github.com/ssotme/cli/releases/latest).

-Installing the *AICapture executable* command line tool will automatically update the path to include the CLI.
+Installing the **SSoTme Command Line Interface** tool will download the compatible .NET SDK version, and automatically update the system path to include the CLI, allowing you to use it through the `ssotme/aicapture/aic` commands.

+### Authentication

+Use `ssotme -auth` or `-authenticate` to provide the CLI access to your account.

+If for some reason the authenticate command doesn't work, you can edit the configuration manually:

-When you register for an account with [SSoT.me](https://aicapture.io) - you will be emailed a secret key That file should be put in this location:
+When you register for an account with [SSoT.me](https://aicapture.io) - you will be emailed a secret key file that should be put in this location:

-*Key File:* `%USERPROFILE%/.aicapture/aicapture.key`
+*Key File:* `%USERPROFILE%/.ssotme/ssotme.key`
 ```
 {
-   "emailAddress": "you@domain.com",
+   "EmailAddress": "you@domain.com",
-   "secret": "your-secret-key-here-123abc"
+   "Secret": "your-secret-key-here-123abc"
 }
 ```

-If you have multiple accounts, the format key file should have ethis format: `aicapture.{account-name}.key` For example: `aicapture.codee42.key`
+If you have multiple accounts, the key file should have this format: `ssotme.{account-name}.key`

+For example: `ssotme.codee42.key`

+### External Auth

+SSoTme must communicate with external APIs, for example Airtable, to execute some commands.
+To setup your CLI with the right personal access tokens for these situations, you can run `ssotme -api provider=private_key` or `ssotme -setAccountApiKey provider/private_key`.

 ## Pip Install